id3tech/Source-Immo-Wordpress-Plugin/readme.md

 ## Change log
+Version 1.1.11
+* Implementation of the new update system
+* Fix issue on mobile that automatically close the accordeon panels on touch-scroll
+* Fix layout bug on mobile caused by accordeon section special data overflow
+* Fix missing class prefix on some components

 Version 1.1.09
 * Add filter hooks on every string labels.
 Use "ali_label" hooks to overwrite
 * Fixed layout bug for small-list directive and shortcodes